'Every Parent's Worst Nightmare': 15-Month-Old Frederick Boy Nearly Dies After Falling At Pediatrician's Office

 The doctors at Johns Hopkins were able to remove a blood clot in his skull within just minutes of him nearly dying.

-The message to parents; reach out to a doctor if your child has a head injury and isn’t behaving normally, or if there are other warning signs
+The message to parents; reach out to a doctor if your child has a head injury and isn’t behaving normally, or if there are other warning signs.

 “Vomiting that is progressive, crying or irritability that doesn’t stop,” Dr. Cohen said.